Insights into the forces shaping our industry.

 The importance of a strong, timely offer:

 I’m sure you’ve heard the expression “time kills all deals”, and it’s certainly true in recruiting.
 If your company takes days (or even weeks) to make an offer to a candidate, you’re sending a potential employee the wrong message; reflecting poorly on your company, before they even start.
-Candidates may interpret the delay as:

 ●You aren’t that interested in them, and they’ll move on to the next company.